memgraph/docs/products/memgraph/v1.2.0/reference_guide/tensorflow.md

 #### Output Lists

-If the query contains list as output, the list expands into the row.
+If the query contains a list as output, the list expands into the row.
 All corresponding lists must have the same size.

 ### Error Handling